KikeCanCode/KikeCanCode/README.md

 Feel free to provide any suggestions!

-## Code Snippets 📋
-In this section, I'll be sharing useful code snippets, algorithms, or solutions to coding challenges that I encounter during my learning journey.
-These snippets will showcase my understanding and implementation skills across various programming languages and concepts.

-## Learning Resources 📚
-Learning is a continuous process, and I'm always on the lookout for new resources to enhance my skills.
-Here are some of the resources I've found helpful:
+## 🔧 Technologies & Tools:
--	Codecademy
+- Languages: Java, JavaScript
+- Backend: Spring Boot, Node.js
+- Database: MySQL, Drizzle ORM, Hibernate
--	GitHub Learning Lab
+- Version Control: Git, GitHub
+- Testing: JUnit, Postman
+- Frontend: HTML, CSS

+##💡 Projects:
+- Job Platform – A job listing and application platform built during a mentorship with Monzo Bank.
+- Goal Setting App – A full-stack application for users to set and track personal goals.
+- Gratitude Journaling API – A RESTful API for managing gratitude journal entries.
+- Bank Transaction Management System – A Java-based system for handling deposits, withdrawals, and transaction history.

 Feel free to suggest any other resources that you find valuable!

-## Get in Touch 📩
+## 📩 Connect with me:

 I'm always open to collaborations, learning opportunities, or just a friendly chat!
-Feel free to reach out to me via [Slack]( https://app.slack.com/client/T05SLRYUCD7/D05SALDQ3RA) or connect with me on [LinkedIn](https://www.linkedin.com/pub/dir?firstName=Kike&lastName=Dare&trk=people-guest_people-search-bar_search-submit)
+Feel free to reach out to me via:

+[Slack]( https://app.slack.com/client/T05SLRYUCD7/D05SALDQ3RA) or connect with me on [LinkedIn](www.linkedin.com/in/kike-becky-d-a17292279)

 ## Fun fact
 Travelled to 15 countries around the world.